About Alicia Kozakiewicz

 Alicia has educated children, families, teachers, law enforcement and governmental and social agencies, and has been honored to address numerous conferences, forums and summits, lending her personal and unique insight of the subject.
 She has participated in Internet safety films for the FBI, the Office of the PA Attorney General’s Operation Safe Surf, the PA Cyber School, the Pennsylvania Center for Safe Schools and the A&E Biography Channel, among others, as well as being the subject of an award-winning Internet safety documentary for PBS, Alicia’s Message: I’m Here To Save Your Life and Enough is Enough’s Emmy award-winning, Alicia’s Story.
 Her story and mission have been featured on the Oprah Winfrey Show, Dr. Phil, Fox & Friends, Good Morning America, Anderson Live, CNN, MSNBC and many more, as part of Internet safety programs across the nation, and internationally in a number of publications including People and Cosmopolitan, in the hope of raising awareness.
 Collaborating with four other young survivors, Alicia co-authored an OJJDP publication, You’re Not Alone: The Journey From Abduction to Empowerment, a survival guide for returning abductees.

 Additionally, recognizing the need for effective Internet safety legislation, Alicia testified before Congress, and has lobbied successfully for the Protect Our Children Act of 2008 and Alicia’s Law, a state-by-state version of the same, which has become the mechanism to apply self-reliant dedicated funding – real dollars for real child rescue.
-Alicia’s Law has passed in Virginia, Texas and Idaho and she has dedicated herself to seeing the initiative passed in all fifty states.
+Alicia’s Law has passed in Virginia, Texas, Hawaii, and Idaho.
+She has dedicated herself to seeing the initiative passed in all fifty states.

 Alicia has received both a 2009 Jefferson Award and the 2007 Courage Award from the National Center for Missing and Exploited Children in recognition of her efforts.

 Continuing her mission, Alicia has joined the television network, Investigation Discovery (ID), to raise awareness of, and effect change for, issues such as Internet safety, missing persons, human trafficking, and child safety awareness education.
-Likewise, she is working towards her M.A. in Forensic Psychology and is hoping to one day work with law enforcement, joining the task forces that were instrumental in her rescue.
+Likewise, she is working towards her M.A. in Forensic Psychology at The Chicago School of Professional Psychology and is hoping to one day work with law enforcement, joining the task forces that were instrumental in her rescue.
+Alicia’s focus is not only to assist in finding the missing, but also working with children, and their families, who have been affected by abduction and child sexual exploitation.
 Presently, she is engaged by the FBI to train the National Academy as part of the “Youth Violence: Victims and Perpetrators” program.
 “I’d like,” she says “to ultimately become the person who rescues the child, and then helps to recover that child’s soul.”